-You need to keep in mind that to be « organic » certified in the world of cosmetics, there are a lot of requirements.
-One of the most important requirements is the actual percentage of organic ingredients in the end product. 🌿
+You need to keep in mind that to be « organic » certified in the world of cosmetics, many requirements need to be fulfilled.
+One of the most important requirements is the actual percentage of organic ingredients in the end product.

 We have very few ingredients in our cosmetics.
 Some are certified COSMOS Organic (the famous organic certification) and others are COSMOS natural (this certification guarantees that all the ingredients are 100% natural).

-Some of our ingredients grow wild, meaning they aren’t farmed in an organised, industrial way but are hand picked in the wild.
-That’s why some ingredients aren’t organic certified.
+Some of our ingredients grow in the wild, meaning they aren’t farmed in an organised industrial way allowing an organic certification.

-For example, candelilla wax grows wildly in Mexico and isn’t farmed but handpicked.
-It’s one of the main ingredients in our moisturising cream formula.
-Unfortunately, the cream can only get the « COSMOS Natural » credential even though 77% of the ingredients in the cream are organic. 🌱
+For example, candelilla wax is considered as wild and therefore can’t be organic.
+It is one of the main ingredients in our moisturising cream, which unfortunately can’t be organic but is COSMOS Natural, even though 77% of the ingredients in the cream are organic.

-These labels’ charters have loopholes, but one thing is for sure though, organic labels guarantee a higher level of quality.
-They reduce the potential risk that harmful products or chemicals were used (hormone disruptors, pesticides, controversial ingredients…).
+These labels’ charters have loopholes, but one thing is for sure though, organic labels guarantee a higher level of quality and reduce the potential risk that harmful products or chemicals were used (hormone disruptors, pesticides, controversial ingredients…).
 However, each certification requirements are different, and aren’t all equal.

 🛑 Our products are too expensive